KippAD/portfolio-project-3/README.md

 #### **Resolved**

 **Clearing Terminal**
 An issue that was particularly difficult to resolve in the beginning of Heroku was related to clearing the terminal.
 Using the OS module there is a function to clear the terminal, however this is seemingly limited to the viewport size of the terminal itself and therefore with larger amounts of content that would exceed the terminal height, the function would not fully clear the terminal.
-This was eventually resolved thanks to a fellow student Helena on slack having the same issue and who found a solution:
+Eventually a solution was found thanks to Helena, a fellow student on slack.

 **Favicon**
 A persistent problem faced throughout the application development was the favicon not displaying in Heroku.
-This can be seen throughout the commit history where repeated attempts are made to resolve the issue as in order to test a solution, the changes had to be pushed to Github.
+This can be seen throughout the commit history where repeated attempts are made to resolve the issue.
+This is because in order to test a solution the changes had to be pushed to Github, and often that solution failed to work.
 Eventually changing the link to the favicon from a file path to a raw link solved the issue.

 #### **Unresolved**